codejota/nightly-wolf/README.md

 # Nightly Wolf Theme 🐺

-A minimalistic VSCode theme **crafted by devs, for devs**, fueled by ☕ and ❤️.
+A minimalistic VSCode theme **built for dev BY dev**, developed with ☕ 🖤.

 ---